scottwedge/JAX_archiving_service/README.md

 }
 ```

+---
+Example of [metadata][metadata_retrieve_ready] when request is ready for submission to pbs.

 ##### Flow of retrieve actions
-1. integer value corresponding to the number of directories submitted for retrieval is returned.
+1. Integer value corresponding to the number of directories submitted for retrieval is returned.
+Metadata for each document associated with an `obj_id` is updated with a `current_user` and a `retrievals` key who's value is a listr of dicts.
+Each dict is a retrieval event.
+At this point the `retrievals` status is `ready_for_pbs` and a timestamp present for `when_ready_for_pbs`.
 2. After request is submitted to pbs, metadata is updated with `job_id`, user receives an email notification about request being submitted to the queue.
 3. When pbs starts to process the retrieve job it will use the `retrieve_processing` endpoint with the `job_id`.
    - This will notify user and update metadata.